nschlia/ffmpegfs/README.md

 **To switch to the branch for version 2, git clone and do "git checkout release2.x".**

 * **Work on version 1.96 (2.0 pre-release) now in progress.**
+* Feature: Added version check and auto update to cache database.
+Older database versions will now automatically upgraded to the latest structure.
+* Feature: Transcode videos to frame works transparently for any input now (DVD, Bluray and VideoCD).
+* Bugfix:  Fix for "prores can't allocate memory #41".
+* Bugfix:  Do not shrink cache when reopening it.
 * Support: Code has now been tested to work on ARMv7 (32 bit).
 * Feature: Documented the whole project with Doxygen.
 * Feature: Implemented a thread pool.
 File open (and thread starts) are now much faster than before.
            The thread pool also ensures that not more threads than configured are started.
 Defaults to 16x the number of processor cores available.
 * Feature: Added Apple Lossles Audio Compression (ALAC) support.
+* Feature: Added optional graphviz to configure, only required for Doxygen.
+* Feature: Updated INSTALL.md with missing prerequisites.
+Rearranged paragraphs, mentioning building from git first was confusing.
+* Feature: Moved cache directory from rather unusual /tmp/ffmpegfs location to /var/cache/ffmpegfs.
+* Bugfix: Fixed several warnings if compiled for 32 bit.
+* Bugfix: Removed unused xmlint prerequisite from configure.
+* Bugfix: Video and audio was out of sync on android devices.
+* Bugfix: Fix crash when Bluray video without audio was opened.
+* Fixed deprecation in fpcompare: 2018-04-01 - f1805d160d - lavfi 7.14.100 - avfilter.h
+    Deprecate use of avfilter_register(), avfilter_register_all(),
+    avfilter_next().
+Added av_filter_iterate().
 * Libav pulled tricks on me, again: Libav 12.3 won't compile anymore under Debian 10.
 To fix upgraded to master branch 13_dev0.

 * See [NEWS](NEWS) for details.